MethodsAndPractices/vsteam/.docs/Set-VSTeamProcess.md

 Agile True    True    This template is flexible and will work great for most teams...
 ```

-This commands sets the built-in process "Agile" as the default process, and prompts the user to confirm the action.
+This command sets the built-in process "Agile" as the default process, and prompts the user to confirm the action.

 ### Example 2